 - Telecommunications Equipment Certification.
 Required for all proposing small business concerns.
 The DoD must comply with Section 889(a)(1)(B) of the FY2019 National Defense Authorization Act (NDAA) and is working to reduce or eliminate contracts, or extending or renewing a contract with an entity that uses any equipment, system, or service that uses covered telecommunications equipment or services as a substantial or essential component of any system, or as critical technology as part of any system.
 As such, all proposing small business concerns must include as a part of their submission a written certification in response to the clauses (DFAR clauses 252.204-7016, 252.204-7018, and subpart 204.21).
 The written certification can be found in Attachment 1 of the DoD SBIR/STTR Program BAA.
 This certification must be signed by the authorized company representative and is to be uploaded as a separate PDF file in Volume 5.
 Failure to submit the required certification as a part of the proposal submission process will be cause for rejection of the proposal submission without evaluation.
-Please refer to the instructions provided in the Phase I Proposal section of the DoD SBIR/STTR Program BAA. - Disclosure of Offeror's Ownership or Control by a Foreign Government.
-All proposing small business concerns must review to determine applicability.
-In accordance with DFARS provision 252.209-7002, a proposing small business concern is required to disclose any interest a foreign government has in the proposing small business concern when that interest constitutes control by foreign government.
-All proposing small business concerns must review the Foreign Ownership or Control Disclosure information to determine applicability.
-If applicable, an authorized representative of the small business concern must complete the Disclosure of Offeror's Ownership or Control by a Foreign Government (found in Attachment 2 of the DoD SBIR/STTR Program BAA) and upload as a separate PDF file in Volume 5.
-Please refer to instructions provided in the Phase I Proposal section of the DoD SBIR/STTR Program BAA.
+Please refer to the instructions provided in the Phase I Proposal section of the DoD SBIR/STTR Program BAA. - Disclosures of Foreign Affiliations or Relationships to Foreign Countries.
+Each proposing small business concern is required to complete Attachment 2 of this BAA, "Disclosures of Foreign Affiliations or Relationships to Foreign Countries" and upload the form to Volume 5, Supporting Documents.
+Please refer to the following sections of the DoD SBIR/STTR Program BAA for details: - Program Description

-Additional information:

-- Proposing small business concerns may include the following administrative materials in Supporting Documents (Volume 5); a template is available at https://navysbir.com/links\forms.htm to provide guidance on optional material the proposing small business concern may want to include in Volume 5: - o Additional Cost Information to support the Cost Volume (Volume 3) - o SBIR/STTR Funding Agreement Certification - Data Rights Assertion - o Allocation of Rights between Prime and Subcontractor - o Disclosure of Information (DFARS 252.204-7000) - o Prior, Current, or Pending Support of Similar Proposals or Awards - Foreign Citizens - Do not include documents or information to substantiate the Technical Volume (Volume 2) (e.g., resumes, test data, technical reports, or publications).
+- Proposal Fundamentals - Phase I Proposal - Attachment 2 - Certification Regarding Disclosure of Funding Sources.
+Each proposing small business concern must comply with Section 223(a) of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021.
+The disclosure and certification must be made by completing Attachment 4, Disclosure of Funding Sources, and uploading to Volume 5, Supporting Documents.
+Please refer to the following sections of the DoD SBIR/STTR Program BAA for details: - Phase I Proposal - Attachment 4 - o Additional information: - Proposing small business concerns may include the following administrative materials in Supporting Documents (Volume 5); a template is available at https://navysbir.com/links_forms.htm to provide guidance on optional material the proposing small business concern may want to include in Volume 5: - o Additional Cost Information to support the Cost Volume (Volume 3) - o SBIR/STTR Funding Agreement Certification - o Data Rights Assertion - o Allocation of Rights between Prime and Subcontractor - o Disclosure of Information (DFARS 252.204-7000) - o Prior, Current, or Pending Support of Similar Proposals or Awards - o Foreign Citizens - Do not include documents or information to substantiate the Technical Volume (Volume 2) (e.g., resumes, test data, technical reports, or publications).
 Such documents or information will not be considered. - A font size smaller than 10-point is allowable for documents in Volume 5; however, proposing small business concerns are cautioned that the text may be unreadable. - Fraud, Waste and Abuse Training Certification (Volume 6).
 DoD requires Volume 6 for submission.
 Please refer to the Phase I Proposal section of the DoD SBIR/STTR Program BAA for details.